recursecenter/community/README.md

 cljs.user=>
 ```

-Open your dev site (or refresh your browser) and run the following in the JS console:
+Open your dev site and run the following in the JS console:

 ```js
 community.dev.repl_connect()